kamalarieff/instahome/README.md

 ### Technologies

+#### Project

+I'm using lerna to host the front end, back end and the types.
+By using lerna, it is easier to get everything up and running with a single command.

 #### Front end

 React for components.
 Vite for building.
 Tailwind for UI styling.
 React-query to fetch data from the API.
 Jest for testing. eslint and prettier for code formatting.